BAMresearch/ctsimu-toolbox/ctsimu/documentation.md

 --------------
 The **`ctsimu.geometry`** sub-module provides tools for

-* Virtual representation and manipulation of a CT scene in Python,
+* Geometric representation and manipulation of a CT scan,
-* Importing CT geometries from [CTSimU scenario description files],
+* Calculation of projection matrices,
-* Creation of reconstruction configurations for openCT (VGSTUDIO) and CERA,
+* Creation of reconstruction configurations for openCT (VGSTUDIO) and CERA, even though it is easier to use the `ctsimu.scenario` sub-module for this.
-* Calculation of projection matrices.

 [CTSimU scenario description files]: https://bamresearch.github.io/ctsimu-scenarios/
 [metadata files]: https://bamresearch.github.io/ctsimu-scenarios/metadata.html